-Just so you all know, Normal Rockwell is one of my favorite artist!
+Just so you all know, Norman Rockwell is one of my favorite artist!
+So I had to use that graphic with this Twas The Night Before Christmas Poem For Pets.

 “On a cozy winter’s night, when all are asleep,